Bring ID to vote for the next election

 Voters are now required to show photographic identification at polling stations before they are given a ballot paper.
 You can find out more about the Elections Act 2022 on GOV.UK.

-This will affect all voters across Lincoln who vote in person or by proxy, at the next local election on Thursday 4 May 2023.
+This will affect all voters across Lincoln who vote in person or by proxy, at all future elections.

 Voter ID - Plain Text Guide (For Blind and Partially Sighted)